Ashley Johnson: Career

-From 2015 to 2020, Johnson played FBI forensic specialist Patterson in the NBC drama series Blindspot.
-In 2015, she voiced Petra the Warrior in Minecraft: Story Mode by Telltale Games and Mojang.
-In 2016, she voiced Tulip Olsen in the pilot for Infinity Train and reprised the role for the series in 2019, additionally voicing Lake and the Steward.

-In 2020, Johnson reprised the role of Ellie in The Last of Us Part II.
-For her performance, she was nominated for Best Performance at The Game Awards 2020 and the 2020 BAFTA Games Award for Best Performer in a Leading Role.
-The game itself was critically acclaimed, winning dozens of awards and breaking the record for most Game of the Year awards received by a single game.
-She portrayed Ellie's mother, Anna, in the live-action adaptation of The Last of Us.
-On her performance in the adaptation, The Daily Beast commented that "with less than 10 minutes of screen time, Johnson gives us one of the best scenes of The Last of Us".

 Personal life

-In 2012, Johnson began a relationship with writer and musician Brian W. Foster, who also hosted the Critical Role after-show Talks Machina from 2016 to 2021.
-They announced their engagement in December 2018.

-Critical Roles first campaign began two years prior to the start of the series as a one-off, simplified Dungeons & Dragons game for Liam O'Brien's birthday.
+The first campaign of Critical Role began two years prior to the start of the series as a one-off, simplified Dungeons & Dragons game for Liam O'Brien's birthday.
 The players enjoyed the game so much that they continued to play it and brought in additional friends, including Johnson, who joined in the second game.
 After Felicia Day heard about the private home game from Johnson, she approached the group about playing it in a live-streamed format for Geek & Sundry.

 Johnson enjoys singing and can play the guitar, piano, violin, and cello; she occasionally posted covers of songs on her SoundCloud page until late 2012.
 Her performance as Ellie in The Last of Us Part II included acoustic guitar covers of "Future Days" by Pearl Jam, "Take On Me" by A-ha, "True Faith" by New Order, and "Through the Valley" by Shawn James.
-The duo of Johnson and co-star Troy Baker (in character as Ellie and Joel) also performed a cover of Johnny Cash's rendition of "Wayfaring Stranger", which plays over the end credits of the game.
-Johnson also provided vocals in two Critical Role theme songs – "Your Turn to Roll" and "It's Thursday Night".
+She also joined co-star Troy Baker (in character as Ellie and Joel) to perform a cover of Johnny Cash's rendition of "Wayfaring Stranger", which plays over the end credits of the game.
+She later provided vocals for the Critical Role theme songs "Your Turn to Roll" and "It's Thursday Night".

+In 2012, Johnson began dating writer and musician Brian W. Foster, who also went on to host the Critical Role after-show Talks Machina.
+Johnson was first introduced to Foster by Troy Baker when working on The Last of Us; Foster and Baker were then roommates.
+The couple announced their engagement in December 2018.
+In May 2023, it was reported that Johnson had separated from Foster and filed a restraining order against him, citing abuse and threats.
+All videos and mentions of Foster were wiped from the online profiles of Critical Role.
+In October 2023, Johnson and six other women (including her sister and two Critical Role employees) filed a lawsuit against Foster that alleged assault, domestic violence, gender violence, sexual battery, stalking, civil rights violations, and intentional infliction of emotional distress.